-To date, the Temple has raised $66.6 million toward the estimated $85 million budget for the Audrey Irmas Pavilion.
+To date, the Temple has raised $91.4 million for the Audrey Irmas Pavilion.
 The prominent philanthropists who have contributed gifts of seven figures or more to the Pavilion capital campaign are:

 BUILDING LIVES CAMPAIGN